 Wallabies are generally solitary and become active especially at dusk and during the night.
 During the day they lie in the shade of thick vegetation.

 Swamp Wallabies spend their time in the thicker undergrowth and shelter during the day.
 But if you approach quietly, you may see them around swampy areas and waterholes.
+We’ve also seen them pretty frequently in the Southern Grampians on the trails to Mount Sturgeon, Mount Abrupt and Signal Peak.

 The Red-Necked Wallabies like slightly more open terrain than the Swamp Wallabies.
 They prefer areas of less dense dry Sclerophyll Forest close to grassy areas.
 Look carefully in these areas and you’ll potentially come across one resting in shade.